56 Different Types of Ants in Louisiana

 Winter ants are attracted to lights, so a nest is likely nearby if you see them around your home or yard.
 The colonies have queens and males but no workers.

-For the colony to survive, other insects must be captured and brought back as food for the larvae for them to grow into adults.
+For the colony to survive, other insects must be captured and brought back as food for the larvae to grow into adults.

-If you are experiencing an infestation of winter ants in your house, here are some ways to get rid of them: – Vacuum up all visible ants.
+If you are experiencing an infestation of winter ants in your house, here are some ways to eliminate them: – Vacuum up all visible ants.

 46. Shining Dark Twig Ant

-The ants are usually blackish-brown in color and have a shining dark thorax with dark legs.
+The ants are usually blackish-brown and have a shining dark thorax with dark legs.

-These types of ants in Louisiana are usually seen running up and down plants looking for food.
+These ants in Louisiana are usually seen running up and down plants looking for food.

 They will feed on other insects as well as nectar from flowers.
 This type of ant is not harmful but can become a nuisance if they invade your home and start nesting indoors.